paulhuggett/icubaby/README.md

 # icubaby

-A Baby Library to Immediately Convert Unicode.
+A header-only C++17 Baby Library to Immediately Convert Unicode.
 Fast, minimal, and easy to use for converting a sequence between any of UTF-8, UTF-16, or UTF-32.

 ## API